fintan12/MDDNProject-2/README.md

-Index = Home page (includes latest listings)
+Index = - Home page (includes latest & popular listings)
+        - "find your beverage" has to be right clicked and opened in new tab for it to work

-Index2 = Results of a search page (currently just one link.
-Whatever is typed in the search bar doesn't do anything)
+Index2 = - Results of a search
+         - Currently just one link.
+Whatever is typed in the search bar doesn't do anything
+         - Has a filter (for show)

 Index3 = Upload Page